Hypsirophus: Description

-Due to the fragmentary nature of the type specimen, lack of description, and the single known specimen, little is known from Hypsirhophus.
-Kenneth Carpenter noted that it could be diagnosed by: Circular fossa between postzygapophyses in Hypsirhophus versus vertical grooves in Stegosaurus, a median ridge extending from base of postzygapophyses to neural canal versus no ridge [a groove in Stegosaurus ungulatus (as S. stenops)], and in cross-section of pedicel, the anterior surface is convex versus being concave in Stegosaurus.
+Due to the fragmentary nature of the type specimen, lack of description, and the single known specimen, little is known from Hypsirophus.
+Kenneth Carpenter noted that it could be diagnosed by: Circular fossa between postzygapophyses in Hypsirophus versus vertical grooves in Stegosaurus, a median ridge extending from base of postzygapophyses to neural canal versus no ridge [a groove in Stegosaurus ungulatus (as S. stenops)], and in cross-section of pedicel, the anterior surface is convex versus being concave in Stegosaurus.
 The dorsal vertebrae are very tall, at 47 centimeters tall despite being incomplete and some of the largest dorsals known.